kubeslice-ent/egs-installation/poc/POC ReadMe.md

 2. Edit the policy settings of the `ai-ran` workspace, and set the high priority range and increase the Max Num Of Gpus.
 For more information, see [Edit Workspace Policies](https://docs.avesha.io/documentation/enterprise-egs/1.17.0/admin-operations/manage-workspaces/workspace-policies/#edit-workspace-policies).

-3. In the 'ai-ran' workspace, create an fr1 WorkloadPlacement on the far-edge cluster using the manifest file 'fr1-workload-placement.yaml'. see [Create a Workload Placement](https://docs.avesha.io/documentation/enterprise-egs/1.17.0/admin-operations/workload-deployment/workload-placement-ui/#create-a-workload-placement).
+3. In the 'ai-ran' workspace, create a fr1 WorkloadPlacement:select far-edge cluster, for step use the manifest file 'fr1-workload-placement.yaml' and auto gpu selection with Memory for GPR. see [Create a Workload Placement](https://docs.avesha.io/documentation/enterprise-egs/1.17.0/admin-operations/workload-deployment/workload-placement-ui/#create-a-workload-placement).

-4. In the 'ai-ran' workspace, create an fr1 WorkloadPlacement on the near-edge cluster using the manifest file 'fr1-workload-placement.yaml'.
+4. In the 'ai-ran' workspace, create a fr1 WorkloadPlacement:select near-edge cluster, for step use the manifest file 'fr1-workload-placement.yaml' and auto gpu selection with Memory for GPR.
+Verify the deployment on the AI workloads page.

 5. Create the `tenant-1` workspace by using the EGS Admin Portal and onboard the `vllm` namespace.
 And Edit the policy settings of the `tenant` workspace and increase the Max Num Of Gpus.